james947/Recipee-App-modernMvc-/README.md

 ====
 ![img](https://imgur.com/V2Tm33S.png)

-This is a web app whci basically allows users Manage their recipes
+This is a web app which allows users Manage their recipes

 Features
 ===